Format Strings and Numbers in Python: format()

 Specify list or dictionary

-You can also use lists and dictionaries as arguments to format()
+You can also use lists and dictionaries as arguments to format().

-To specify the index of the list or the key of the dictionary in the replacement field, use []
+To specify the index of the list or the key of the dictionary in the replacement field, use [].
+Make sure not to use ' or " when specifying dictionary keys.

 l = ['one', 'two', 'three']